-In August 2019, the major French boat-building school Skol ar Mor has started to build a 7 m long traditional Breton cutter designed by François Vivier.
+On August 8th, 2020, Diben 23 was launched by the trainees of the major French boat-building school Skol ar Mor.
+In August 2019, the school started to build this 7 m long traditional Breton cutter designed by François Vivier.
 With a short counter stern and a plumb stem, she is inspired from the fishing boats of North Britanny in the times of sail.
-She has been named Diben 23.

 The cutter is built in a traditional way, but with a few modern touches that make it easier to maintain and improve performance and ergonomics.
 Instead of sawn frames, which are often a weak point with woods available today, we opted for laminated iroko frames, alternated with steam-bent acacia ribs.
 The backbone is in oak and the hull planking in Douglas pine.
 The deck, as well as some main bulkheads and the self-bailing cockpit, are made of marine plywood, ensuring a perfect and lasting watertightness.
 It is surrounded by a small bulwark, 20 cm high, which provides great comfort for the crew and greatly contributes to the traditional character of the boat.
 The coamings and the front end of the coachroof are in varnished mahogany.

 |Hull length / waterline||6.98 / 6.27 m||Sail area||38 m²|